aashifm1/Python-Projects/README.md

 # Python Practice

-> This repository contains my basic Python practice programs.
+> This repository contains my basic Python projects.

 ✅ This repo will keep growing as I learn more.